This Year's Model: Legacy and influence

 Some reviewers mention the album's influence on punk and its evolution into new wave.
 In 2002, Uncut magazine's Chris Roberts called Costello the "bitter bard of the punk era", writing that with This Year's Model, he "articulat[ed] a generation's ire every bit as caustically as the [Sex] Pistols' gigantic guitars".
 Bray cited it as the album that proved pop and punk could co-exist.
 Writing for Record Collector in 2008, Terry Staunton cited it as "the post-punk distillation of the times", especially in London, and ten years later, Nick Hasted named it the "template" for the transition from punk to new wave.
 Regarding the album's position in the new wave genre, punknews.org's Julie River described This Year's Model as one of the first and strongest new wave albums, ultimately standing as one of Costello's finest albums.
 Paste magazine's Andy Whitman went further, describing the album as "the moment when New Wave found its frontman".
 Both River and Whitman agreed the album has aged well.

 Thomson described the songs as "tight and instantly memorable", and mentioned Costello's improved songwriting and the Attractions' performances.
 Hinton considers it "light years ahead" of its predecessor, creating a "paranoid universe, where everyone is being watched."
 St. Michael similarly writes that the record "provokes and invokes" the listener as much as it entertains.
 In The Words & Music of Elvis Costello, Perone calls This Year's Model one of the "strongest sophomore efforts of any singer-songwriter", arguing that it affirmed the seeds that outlined on My Aim Is True that predicted the artist's future projects.
 The author also comments that it debuted one of the strongest four-piece rock bands of the era.

+Black Francis of Pixies named the album as a favorite, recalling, "The [album] I listened to the most [at college], though, was This Year's Model. ...
+Instead of studying I'd go in [my room] and listen to Elvis Costello over and over until my ears hurt and my head couldn't take it anymore".